jesus-escalona/andculture_cc_spa/README.md

 ### JavaScript

 - [TypeScript](https://www.typescriptlang.org/) Typed superset of Javascript that compiles to plain JavaScript.
-- [React](http://facebook.github.io/react) Super helpful JavaScript library to develop components.
+- [React](http://facebook.github.io/react) A JavaScript library for building user interfaces.
-- [Node-Sass](https://github.com/sass/node-sass) It allows you to natively compile .scss files to css at incredible speed and automatically via a connect middleware.
 - [React-Autosuggest](http://react-autosuggest.js.org/) WAI-ARIA compliant autosuggest component built in React.
 - [MapBox](https://www.mapbox.com/) Location data platform for mobile and web applications.
-- [React-Map-GL](https://uber.github.io/react-map-gl/#/) Uber's React wrapper for Mapbox
+- [React-Map-GL](https://uber.github.io/react-map-gl/#/) Uber's React wrapper for Mapbox.

 ### CSS

 - [Sass](http://cssnext.putaindecode.io) Sass is a stylesheet language that’s compiled to CSS.
 It allows you to use variables, nested rules, mixins, functions, and more, all with a fully CSS-compatible syntax.
+- [Node-Sass](https://github.com/sass/node-sass) It allows you to natively compile .scss files to css at incredible speed and automatically via a connect middleware.

+### Testing

+- [Jest](https://jestjs.io) JavaScript Testing Framework with a focus on simplicity.
+- [Enzyme](https://airbnb.io/enzyme/) Enzyme is a JavaScript Testing utility for React that makes it easier to test your React Components' output.
 ---

 ## Available Scripts